Ultimaker/Meta/JavaScriptCodeConventions.md

 ## Exceptions to AirBnB
 ### Tabs
 Although AirBnB prescribes 2 spaces for indentation, _all_ of Ultimaker software (R&D and Marketing) already use 4 spaces as a standard.
-For this reason an exception is added in `.eslintrc`.
+For this reason an exception is added in `.eslintrc.json`.

 ### Underscores
 One difficult change which will need to be adapted over time is the elimination of underscores.
 For this rule, an exception can be made until projects are converted to TypeScript, at which point the AirBnB style will be followed with an additional caveat.